ColinKennedy/rez_developer_packages/rez_batch_process/README.md

 # Example Use Cases

 ``rez_batch_process`` is very flexible with its built-in plug-in system.
-And even without it, you can do many complex tasks automatically.
+And even without using it, you can do many complex tasks automatically.
 Here's some examples of things you could do with ``rez_batch_process``, out of box.